jy3736/pyprog2023s-week04/README.md

-## Python programming assignment submission instructions.
+## Python programming assignment submission instructions

 - To ensure a fair evaluation, please do not modify any files or directories outside the `"src"` directory.
 All of your code should be placed inside the `"src"` directory.